South East Sussex

 • Crown 22 Crown Street Eastbourne BN21 1PB Telephone(01323) 724654

-Local CAMRA Branch's current Community Pub of the Year following other branch awards, this is a friendly traditional local pub with separate public and saloon bars, both with log fires.
+This is a friendly traditional local pub with separate public and saloon bars, both with log fires.
 There is occasional live music.
 Beer festivals are held three times a year, often consulting the local CAMRA branch regarding beer choice.
 A large enclosed rear garden has children’s play equipment, regular summer BBQs and is the site for occasional music concerts in summer.
 Bus services are available nearby in both Church Street and Willingdon Road.
-The presentation picture above is of the 2017 award.
+Following other branch awards, the pub reached ten consecutive years in the Good Beer Guide in 2024, the presentation picture above shows proprietors Andy and Jo having received the Good Beer Guide award, which was made at their fortieth pub beer festival.

 • Crown & Anchor 15-16 Marine Parade Eastbourne BN21 3DX Telephone(01323) 642500